rjrpaz/tt-challenge/README.md

 Add redudancy to the database.
 Both subnets are already created.
 A master is created in the first subnet but the replica is missing in the second subnet.
 Also, an internal load balancer should be added as an endpoint for both databases (?).

 Add proper DNS entries for both services.

+Renew the application instead of the server when a new release is merged in master.

+Create an artifact to be downloaded when a new Instance is created, instead of using the git clone approach.